DuncanRobertson/cmc-stock-rebalance-guesser/README.md

 Then does a number of iterations broken into three random buys.
 This continues broken into multiple purchases up to the amount of stocks in the target portfolio.

-Uses the Python multiprocessor module to run faster on multicore machines, though this is implemented somewhat crudely it does result in a substantial performance gain.
+Uses the Python multiprocessor module to run faster on multicore machines, though this is implemented crudely it does result in a substantial performance gain.

 Takes as input the CSV file saved from the CMC Markets "Profit and Loss" statement, as a source of the current state of the portfolio.
+Multiple portfolio csv files can be put on the command line and the portfolios are added together.
+Non CMC market portfolios can be included by creating a CSV file in the same format if needed.

 example usage: